preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/document-templates/index.rst

 .. image:: dm-template-settings-v7.png

-2. Select to add a template for controlled documents or for normal documents.
+2. Select to add a template for controlled documents or for standard documents.

 See below for the rest of the steps.